jtelecsan/DivineStumbler/README.md

 On arrival, it will set your DivineDirection to the next location.
 And so on and so forth.
 Once you reach the last location, it will begin heading back through the locations in a loop unless you toggle off `Loop`
+If you click on the map it will skip to the next location.
+This is useful if you change your path halfway through and need to get it back to your current leg.

 ## Todo
 - Userscript manager showing errors for undefined wsHook